Care and Repair

 What type of services does Care and Repair provide?

-We repair - we have assembled a pool of volunteers and handypersons to carry out small repairs and minor home and garden tasks for older people.
-The most common services required by older people are small gardening jobs, minor paint jobs (e.g. front door, garden gate), changing plugs, fuses and light bulbs, hanging curtains, installing security locks and chains, installing domestic smoke alarms.
+DIY Service - we have assembled a pool of volunteers and handypersons to carry out small repairs and minor home and garden tasks for older people.
+The most common services required by older people are small gardening jobs, minor paint jobs (e.g. front door, garden gate), changing light bulbs, hanging curtains, installing security locks and chains, installing domestic smoke alarms.
 All requests for small jobs are considered.
 The service is free - clients only pay for materials used.

 We provide details of local tradesmen - The purpose of Age Action’s trade referral service is to provide older people with a list of tradesmen in their local area.
 Our service aims to prevent older people from being ‘ripped off’ by rogue tradesmen.
 The tradesmen have agreed to Age Action’s Code of Conduct - see link below.